husa/timer.js/readme.md

-#### Timer.js is lightweight(1.5kb) JavaScript library for creating timers with support for browsers and Node.js applications
+#### Timer.js is lightweight(1.9kb) JavaScript library for creating timers, supporting browsers and Node.js applications

 ----
 If you've found a bug, something is not working as it shoud be or you came up with some new cool